husseinmur/Unsupervised-DBSCAN-Face-Recognition/README.md

-# Unsupervised Face Recognition using a Video clip
+# Unsupervised DBSCAN Face Recognition
 In this paper, I am proposing a faces classifier that takes videoclips as input and applies unsupervised learning to cluster the extracted faces from that video.
 These clusters will be used to classify unknown images effectively.
 This classifier is able to classify faces regardless of face angle,